Fahim04blue/Celluloid-Studios-Client/README.md

 6. When User selects a service they will be redirected to the Book Now page where they will have to fill out necessary information and they have to make payment via their credit card.
 For now the credit credentials are dummy credentials .
 Use 4242 4242 4242 4242 as the credit card number .
 Give a valid expiry date and CVC number is random.
 User can use any random 3 numbers as CVC number

-# Future updates

-1.After page refresh User will not be logged out

-2.Implementing real payment system.